HuangYiran/yiranhuang.github.io/content/project/EUHUBS4DATA/index.md

 ---
-title: Eurpean Federation of Data Driven Innovation Hubs
+title: European Federation of Data Driven Innovation Hubs
 summary: EUHUBS4DATA is an EU initiative aimed at boosting data-driven innovation among Europe's SMEs.
 This project seeks to establish a European federation of Data Innovation Hubs by leveraging key existing entities, connecting with diverse ecosystems such as data incubators, SME networks, and AI communities.
 It will offer a European catalogue of data sources and federated data-driven services to SMEs, start-ups, and web entrepreneurs, enhancing cross-border and sector data experimentation.
 This effort facilitates data-sharing and service interoperability, positioning itself as a pivotal tool for growth in the global data economy and supporting the development of common European data spaces.
 tags:
   - EUHUBS4DATA